JohnnyLomas/SB_Powder_Project/ExploratoryAnalysis-Python.md

 3. Which were the largest snow years in the study period
 4. Which month had the largest total snowfall in the study period
 5. What is the average yearly snowfall at Sugar Bowl
+6. Can I effectively model the single, double, multiple variable relationships to predict precipitation events?

 #### Importing and Cleaning the Data